hd-o/coding-challenge/packages/elevator-specs/README.md

 ## Instructions

-Because of limitations with [Jest and symbolic links][jest_symlink], current usage method involves copying test files from this project into the consumer project by adding a script command that runs before Jest:
+Because of limitations with [Jest and symbolic links][jest_symlink], current usage method involves copying test files from this project into the consumer project by adding a script command that runs before Jest.
+See [virtual-elevators/package.json][virtual_elevators_package] for usage example

 ```jsonc
 // In consumer's package.json